7 years ago mine did and I survived.

 I make it a rule to never take advice from someone who hasn’t been there, so I’ll share with you what happened, and then I’ll share how I got through my own personal tunnel of hell.

-In a 30 day period I lost everything: all of my money, love, health, a baby, beloved pets, security and pride.
+In a 30 day period I lost it all.
+My money, love, health, a baby, beloved pets, security and pride.

-My boyfriend broke up with me while I held the still dripping, positive pregnancy pee stick, his response to having a baby with me was to end our relationship and share that he hoped to tile his kitchen that summer.
+My boyfriend at the time broke up with me while I held the still dripping, positive pregnancy pee stick, his response to having a baby with me was to end our relationship and share that he hoped to tile his kitchen and travel that summer.

 I lost the baby at 9 weeks and suffered an extreme crash of hormones.
 Being in my early 40′s, I realized this was probably my last chance to have a child.

-Someone sued me out-of-state and due to a loop-hole in the serving process, I never received notice and didn’t show up to defend myself.
+Seems someone had sued me out-of-state and due to a loop-hole in the serving process, I never received notice, and didn’t show up to defend myself.
 When you don’t show up its as though you’re admitting guilt and judgements were issued – every account was emptied.

 A week later, I was faced with putting my 16-year-old pet down, only to be followed by the rapid decline of my other 15-year-old pet 10 days later.
 If you’re like me pets are family.
 This was a loss beyond words.